vixen-project/vixen/README.md

 - Support to allow user-defined conversions of media to supported versions.
 - Open source.

-ViXeN has currently been tested with about a quarter of a million files in a single project.
-It is designed to work well with around 100k files.
-It will still work for larger projects but will be progressively slower the larger the number of files.
+ViXeN has currently been tested with about 350k files in a single project.
+It will work fine for larger projects but will be progressively slower the larger the number of files.
 The speed does not however depend on the nature of the media.
-This restriction with the number of files may be changed later depending on the feedback received by users.
 ViXeN does not currently support multiple people working on the same project at the same time.

 Download